TUM-DSE/CVM_eval/docs/development.md

 - Disk boot
     - This uses ./build/image/normal-guest-image.qcow2 or ./build/images/snp-guest-image.qcow2.
 These image contains the guest kernel.
     - See `just start-vm-disk` for the detailed command line.
     - Pros: Easy to build with nix.
+Easy to manage kernel modules.
     - Cons: Slow to boot.
 Difficult to modify the guest kernel.
 - Direct boot (recommended)
     - This uses ./build/image/guest-image.qcow2.
 This image only contains NixOS file systems.
 Direct boot uses vmlinux in the (project_root)/../linux for the kernel. (see justfile for the detail).
     - See `just start-vm-direct` for the detailed command line.
     - Pros: Fast to boot.
 Easy to modify the guest kernel.
-    - Cons: For now the kernel for the direct boot is not managed by Nix.
+    - Cons: Using kernel modules requires additional care.
+For now the kernel for the direct boot is not managed by Nix.

 ### Launch VM
 - [justfile](../justfile) defines qemu commands for quick tests.